Cryslacks/Racketkungen/README.md

 A php file for handling session reseting for when you are signed in

 ### debug.php
-Just a simple debug file for easy loging into the root administration account, **WILL BE REMOVED ON DEPLOYMENT OF THE WEBSITE**
+Just a simple debug file for easy loging into the root administration account. **WILL BE REMOVED ON DEPLOYMENT OF THE WEBSITE**